tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

          items))
 ```

-The Org Element API provides the ability to iterate over elements of a given type (`org-element-map`) and introspect individual nodes (`org-element-property`).
+The Org Element API provides functions to iterate over elements of a given type (`org-element-map`) and introspect individual nodes (`org-element-property`).
 With these two primary tools, our strategy is to:

 1. Look for our gratitude header

-    We use `org-element-map` to fetch all headers and then check the value of the header (`(org-element-property :raw-value)`) to see if it matches our header&rsquo;s text.
+    We use `org-element-map` to fetch all headers and then check the contents (`(org-element-property :raw-value)`) to see if it matches our gratitude header's text ("Grateful or Excited About").

 2. Find the list of entries under the header

-    Similar to our previous step, this is a combination of fetching all `plain-list` elements under our header and refining that list to look for our ordered list.
+    Similar to our previous step, we first fetch, this time nested, elements of a type (`plain-list`) and then refining that list, time looking for ordered lists.

     In practice, I probably didn&rsquo;t have to do the extra check to ensure the item is an ordered list since I only have my gratitude entries under the header.

 3. Get the contents of each item in the list
-    Getting the content of the entries requires finding the items in the list and then for each item getting the contents.

     I struggled to get the contents in a useful format until [this Reddit comment](https://www.reddit.com/r/orgmode/comments/7qwmbo/comment/dstsmpw/?utm_source=reddit&utm_medium=web2x&context=3) brought `org-element-interpret-data` only my radar.
 This function will convert the Org Element AST structure into what would be displayed in the buffer.

-Once we have collected our list of items we kill the buffer and return them.
+Once we have collected our list of items, we kill the buffer and return.

 ####  Potential Element API Misuse

-I don&rsquo;t know if this is an intended use of the Org Element API.
-It felt a bit too low-level for what I was trying to do.
+I don&rsquo;t know if this is an intended use of the Org Element API; it felt a bit too low-level for what I was trying to do.

-While working on this two alternative approaches came to mind:
+While working on this, two alternative approaches came to mind:

 1. Using headlines

-    More of a "maybe next time" approach, `org-mode` seems to work well with quickly collecting and presenting headlines (Org Agenda, [org-ql](https://github.com/alphapapa/org-ql)).
-I suspect if I used sub-headings for my gratitude entries, I would have had a much easier time.
+    `org-mode` seems to work well with quickly collecting and presenting headlines (Org Agenda, [org-ql](https://github.com/alphapapa/org-ql)).
+If I use headings instead of list items for my gratitude entries, I expect I could more easily collect the entries.

 2. Searching

-    I am a novice emacs-lisper but have noticed that examples do not shy away from opening buffers and searching for text.
-Similar to last year&rsquo;s `sed` approach, I wonder if I would have been better off searching for the proper heading and yanking all text until the one, massaging the results as needed.
+    I am a novice emacs-lisper, but I have noticed that examples do not shy away from opening buffers and searching for text.
+Similar to last year&rsquo;s `sed` approach, I wonder if I would have been better off searching for the proper heading and yanking all text until the one.

 ## Comparing with last year